dmprofe/en.javascript.info/1-js/02-first-steps/15-function-basics/article.md

 ```
 ````

-> [!t]- t: The previous note is somewhat reduntant with the next section
+> [!t] t: The previous note is somewhat reduntant with the next section

 ### Alternative default parameters